yk-mt12/kitsune-blog/src/content/pages/contact.md

-Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/kitsune_yk)
+Just send us a message using the form below or you can send us a DM on [Twitter](https://twitter.com/kitsune_yk)<br>
+※ Please refrain from spamming and other annoying activities.